What Is an APN and How to Use It

 What’s the Difference Between APN and VPN?

-Sometimes private APNs are mistaken for Virtual Private Networks (VPNs).
+Sometimes private access point names are mistaken for Virtual Private Networks (VPNs).
 However, a VPN has different security measures than a private APN.
-Private APNs allow you to rely on certain private IPs to protect your information (via NAT – Network Address Translation).
+Private APNs allow you to rely on certain private IPs to protect your information.
 On the other hand, a VPN has capabilities to protect information that is being transferred across a public network.

 Benefits of a Private APN for IoT Security

 You can protect which devices have access to your information through a private APN.
-With this private APN, only SIMs ordevices with the programmed and defined APN can have access to soliciting service from the defined servers/endpoints via the internet.
-You can’t have a private APN without a VPN tunnel to handle the traffic.
-Otherwise, your carrier would just be recreating a private network for every customer that asked.
+With this private APN, only SIMs or devices with the programmed and defined APN can have access to soliciting service from the defined servers/endpoints via the internet.

 Note: APNs can be configured to have defined Authentication settings for greater security such as NULL, ANY, or Defined.
 If “Defined”, the User Name and Password must be entered.

-How do I Change My IoT Device’s APN?
+How do I Add or Change My IoT Device’s APN?

-Most IoT devices, including a mobile phone, require you to manually add the APN and other setting information.
+Most IoT devices with SIM cards, including a mobile phone, require you to manually add the APN and other setting information.
 Based on device type and carrier, provided the APN isn’t hard coded on the device, and if the APN field is left blank, Dynamic APN might be an option that will auto-populate the respective access point name based on how the SIM is defined in the carrier account settings.

 Here are the steps: